 New and established Cabinet secretaries Laura Zeilinger, director, District of Columbia Department of Human Services; Jennifer Lee, Ascend Fellow and director, Virginia Department of Medical Assistance services, Danielle Barnes, commissioner, Tennessee Department of Human Services, and Lori Pfingst, Ascend Fellow and senior director, Washington State Department of Social and Health Services shared their plans for accelerating family prosperity in 2019 and beyond, and David and Lucile Packard Foundation program officer for the Children, Families, and Communities Program Katherine Beckman; Ascend Fellow and Southern New Hampshire University president Paul LeBlanc; Omidyar Network Global Education Initiative partner Amy Klement; and Ascend Fellow and Ascend Network Partner ZERO TO THREE chief policy officer Myra Jones-Taylor shared how they are adapting to more effectively serve 21st century learners.

-Like definition of students, evolving definitions of family are outpacing programs and policies designed to nurture and support them.
+Like definitions of students, evolving definitions of family are outpacing programs and policies designed to nurture and support them.
 So Aliza Pressman, co-founder of the Parenting Center at Mount Sinai Hospital and clinical professor of behavioral and developmental health at the Icahn School of Medicine at Mount Sinai; Mia Birdsong, Ascend Fellow and senior fellow at the Economic Security Project; Lori Barr, Vice President of Ascend Network Partner Raise the Barr; and Anthony Barr, Minnesota Vikings linebacker and founder of Raise the Barr provided insight into how they are thinking about redefining community and systems to meet the needs of all mothers, fathers, caregivers, and their children.

 The Forum provided space, learning, and leadership to to surface big ideas and proven practical solutions to move families toward opportunity in 2019.
 Parents like Rynn, Shannon, and Daniel and families like Lori and Anthony confirmed what we are reminded of with each interaction with the children and families we serve.
 Families with low incomes are resilient and deserve more than the status quo, where our systems leave them few pathways for realizing their dreams.